Cale/arw-daily/_posts/2025-07-23-international-lighthouse-lightship-weekend-2025.md

 ---
-title: International Lighthouse Lightship Weekend is August 16-17
+title: International Lighthouse Lightship Weekend
 date: 2025-07-23
 excerpt: Over 500 lighthouse entries will be on the air.
 source: International Lighthouse Lightship Weekend